ALinaNahidi/kata18/README.md

 # Aliases - it's possible to make aliases of frequently used commands
 #   This is often done to make a command shorter, or to add default flags

-# Adding a shorthand "co" for "checkout"
+# Adding a shorthand "sw" for "switch"
-git config --global alias.co "checkout"
+git config --global alias.sw "switch"
 # Usage:
-git co      # Does a "git checkout"
+git sw master     # Does a "git switch master"

 ## Logging
 git log --graph --oneline --all # Show a nice graph of the previous commits